canonical/ubuntu-cloud-docs/docs/public-images/public-images-explanation/ubuntu-security-on-public-images.rst

 Enhanced security features are available for Ubuntu via the Ubuntu Pro subscription:

-* Expanded Security Maintenance (ESM): Provides up to 12 years of support for security updates as detailed in the `ESM <https://ubuntu.com/security/esm>`_ section.
+* Expanded Security Maintenance (ESM): Provides up to 10 years of support for security updates and 5 more years with the Legacy add-on as detailed in the `ESM <https://ubuntu.com/security/esm>`_ section.
 * Kernel livepatching: Shrinks the exploit window for critical kernel vulnerabilities as detailed in the `Livepatch <https://ubuntu.com/security/livepatch>`_ section.
 * Security compliance and certifications: Provides rigorous security certifications such as FIPS and CIS as detailed in the `Compliance automation <https://documentation.ubuntu.com/security/compliance/>`_ section.